MythicAgents/Apollo/documentation-payload/apollo/c2_profiles/HTTPX.md

 **Default:** 23

 #### Encrypted Exchange Check
-Perform encrypted key exchange with Mythic on check-in.
-Recommended to keep as true.
+**Required:** Must be true.
+The HTTPX profile uses RSA-4096 key exchange (EKE) for secure communication and cannot operate without it.
+This ensures all traffic is encrypted with client-side generated keys.

-**Default:** true
+**Default:** true (Cannot be disabled)

 #### Kill Date
 The date at which the agent will stop calling back.